 Solved Examples on Place Value

-Example 1: Fill in the blank with the missing place value in the given addition of the numbers.
+Example 1: Fill in the blank with the missing place value in the expanded form of the given number.
 500 + ___ + 1 = 591.

 The missing number is 9, and the place value of 9 is 9 × 10 = 90.
 Therefore, the missing place value is 90.